WeizhiZhang051029/PWT-CMMoE-A-Mamba-Mixture-of-Experts-with-Data-Augmentation-for-Spectral-Demodulation/README.md

 The official implementation of [**PWT-CMMoE: A Mamba Mixture-of-Experts with Data Augmentation for Spectral Demodulation under Data Scarcity**](#citation).

 We propose PWT-CMMoE, a physics-guided Mamba mixture-of-experts framework for joint temperature and salinity demodulation from full transmission spectra under limited calibration data.
 PWT generates candidate spectra under anti-resonance constraints and employs a Physics-Consistent Sample Teacher (PCST) to screen and confidence-weight reliable synthetic samples.
-CMMoE employs input-dependent Top-2 routing to select complementary heterogeneous experts, including a bidirectional Mamba expert.
+CMMoE employs Top-2 routing to select complementary heterogeneous experts, including a bidirectional Mamba expert.
 Conflict-aware task balancing (CATB), together with PCGrad, mitigates task imbalance and gradient conflicts between temperature and salinity demodulation.

 ## 🔥 Highlights